 Highlighting text will show other formatting options such as bold, italic, underline and more.

-The Title Section also features a third text field (pre-filled with a byline, but can be used for whatever is most appropriate).
+The Title Section also features a third text field (pre-filled by default with the name of the user that created the story, but can be used for whatever is most appropriate).
 This can be moved to the left, centre or right of the screen.
 You can also delete the text if you don't wish to use that field.
-An optional caption field is located at the bottom of the section.

 - Full-screen landscape image: 2560px wide x 1440px JPEG at 100% quality,